Joanna-Lin-JL/4OHFrontEnd/README.md

 # 4OHFrontEnd
 *Only the frontend of the app is included in this repository.
-For the backend code, see: https://github.com/AdityaKompella6/OfficeHourTracker*
+For the backend code, see: https://github.com/AdityaKompella6/OfficeHourTracker* <br />
-*The frontend and backend connection is now lost*
+*The frontend and backend connection is now lost* <br />
-*For a record simulation of the app, check: https://drive.google.com/file/d/13MEIvVqJXnyopqffxJ-wuVh48z4UfS0K/view?usp=sharing*
+*For a recorded simulation of the app, please check: https://drive.google.com/file/d/13MEIvVqJXnyopqffxJ-wuVh48z4UfS0K/view?usp=sharing* <br />

 **Motivation**
 The purpose of this app is to help students locate and find office hours and help TAs organize and notify students about their office hours.